web

 There are two main types of licenses:

-• Local licenses, also called node-locked licenses, allow the software to run only on a single, identified computer only.
+• Local licenses, also called node-locked licenses, allow the software to run exclusively on a single, designated computer.

-If you have purchased floating licenses, you should have received an email from flex1647@flexnetoperations.com containing instructions to set up the license server (KA-01254) and activate the product on the end user’s computer (KA-01238).
-Follow those instructions, or contact your local license administrator for additional information.
+If you have purchased floating licenses, you should have received an email from flex1647@flexnetoperations.com containing instructions for setting up the license server and activating the product on the end user’s computer.

 In addition, licenses can be:

-• Time-limited: valid until a given date, which is shown in the product splash screen when you start the software, or in the About dialog (accessible from the Help › About menu).
+• Time-limited: valid until a specified date.
+This date is displayed on the product splash screen when the software starts, or in the About dialog box (accessible from the Help › About menu).
+After the expiration date, the Thermo Scientific software will no longer run.
+This type of license is typically used for trial, beta, or renewable rented licenses, such as yearly subscriptions.

-• Perpetual: a type of license that allows the user to use the software indefinitely after a one-time purchase, without any time limitations, as opposed to subscription-based models (time-limited licenses) that require recurring payments.
+• Perpetual: a type of license that allows the user to run the software indefinitely after a one-time purchase, without time restrictions.
+Unlike time-limited licenses, they do not require recurring payments.
 However, a perpetual license does not include ongoing updates, upgrades, or technical support unless annual maintenance fees are paid.
-Maintenance renewal ensures the software remains up-to-date and supported.
+Renewing maintenance ensures that the software remains current and supported.